教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 Download and install the latest version of IntelliJ IDEA.

 Clone the project template and open it in IntelliJ IDEA.
-The template includes a basic Kotlin/JS Gradle project with all required configurations and dependencies
+The template includes a basic Kotlin Multiplatform Gradle project with all required configurations and dependencies

 Dependencies and tasks in the